When does your waterlily need dividing?

 - Waterlily leaf standing above water

-- The waterlily in your pond should have started to send up 'rolled' or 'furled' leaves that are traveling to the water surface so act now before the stems get too long.
+- Spring this year has been very mixed but a waterlily in your pond should have started to send up 'rolled' or 'furled' leaves traveling to the water surface

-- If you can lift the waterlily basket you can replant it into with more aquatic compost and add an XL feed ball into a larger basket.
+- If you can lift the waterlily basket you can replant it into a larger mesh basket with more aquatic clay soil.

 - Cut out congested rhizomes or 'crossed over rhizomes' or remove some if too many growing points are close together.

-Pruning a Pond waterlily:
+Pruning a Pond waterlily in the pond:

 - A waterlily is a hungry plant.
 Its roots will have grown through the mesh basket and across the base of the pond searching for nutrients.